Keith J. Stine, Chair

 Visiting Speaker Seminars

-THE ROBERT W. MURRAY LECTURER FOR 2019-20 HAS BEEN SELECTED
+THE ROBERT W. MURRAY LECTURER AND THE DISTINGUISHED ALUMNI LECTURER 2021 HAVE BEEN SELECTED

-We are delighted to announce that the 23rd Annual Robert W. Murray Lecture will be presented by Dr. Omar M. Yaghi, James and Neeltje Tretter Professor of Chemistry and Co-Director of the Kavli Energy NanoSciences Institute at the University of California- Berkeley, on Monday April 20, 2020.
-Details will follow.
+We are delighted to announce that the 23rd Annual Robert W. Murray Lecture was to be presented by Dr. Omar M. Yaghi, James and Neeltje Tretter Professor of Chemistry and Co-Director of the Kavli Energy NanoSciences Institute at the University of California- Berkeley, on Monday April 20, 2020.
+Due to the pandemic, it had to be rescheduled and we are hopeful it will occur in spring 2022.

 The first two UMSL graduating classes were 1966-67 and 1967-68. the campus and ther department celebrated these two landmarks and some details are given in the sections "About Us"/Photos/Photos of Alumni Events.
 This continues and the class of 1969 was honored over the weekend of May 18 - 19, 2019.
 Of the approximately 40 1969 graduates in attendance, five chemistry graduates attended all or part of the celebrations.
 They included Joe Bono, Mario Deprimo, Tim Miller, Doug Nuelle and Les Tucker.
 The weekend began with a check-in and mingle followed by a campus bus-tour.
 Then the group heard a presentation by Chancellor Emerita Touhill titled UMSL: The Early Years.
 The evening Golden Alumni Reception for alumni from 1967, 1968 and 1969 was held in the Millennium Center from 5:00 – 8:00 pm.
 All five 1969 chemistry alums were there along with Mike Finkes, BS 1973, MS 1978, Ray Novak, BS 1968, and Harold Messler BS 1970.